Should You Watch ‘True Spirit’? Review of Netflix’s New Biopic Movie

 While serviceable in selling the audience as a competent sailor, I rarely felt she met the emotional ranges this movie required.
 This is largely apparent in scenes where the family is living & dying with every call back from highly dangerous moments during her journey.
 She never seems to match the intensely dramatic moments and rarely brings you into her train of thinking.
 Croft had her most success in the film’s most desperate junctures, where the direction takes her into a heightened emotional state.
 For example, the scenes where she is stranded at sea for over a week with no wind is some of her best work, as she has to slowly ramp up the hopelessness & despair over a long stretch of time.
 However, once the wind starts back up, the performance and the film itself ironically fall flat and never bring us to a relieving crescendo that launches us back into the end of her voyage.

-true spirt Anna Paquin Julie Watson Josh Lawson Roger Watson Cliff Curtis Ben Bryan
+True Spirt Anna Paquin Julie Watson Josh Lawson Roger Watson Cliff Curtis Ben Bryan

 Cr.
 Julian Panetta/Netflix © 2023